MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **PaywallOperationResult** - Success / Error Code / User Canceled (Enum / int – finite)

 - **PaywallOperationType** - Kind of Paywall operation (enum/ int - finite)

+### Office.Android.DocsUI.PaywallControl.PaywallPrivacyUIEvent

+This event is triggered when the consent-taking privacy screen is shown before the subscription paywall screen.
+Data collected here will be needed to understand if the screen and its elements is performing as expected and to also find the loss in user paywall sessions as a result of user's selection on the consent screen.

+The following fields are collected:

+- **FunnelPoint** - Integer – Indicating the encounter user has with the privacy consent screen.
+(0: Screen is shown to the user; 1: User accepts; 2: User declines)

 ### Office.Android.DocsUI.PaywallControl.PaywallSessionData